Apex Fostering at the CYP Now Awards 2025

 This recognition wouldn’t be possible without the incredible commitment of our team and foster carers.
 Every Apex staff member, from social workers to admin, contributes to a culture of centering the young people as co-creators of their care journey.

 Our foster carers are the heartbeat of this work.
 They create safe, nurturing homes where children feel seen, heard, and understood.
-Their willingness to embrace a truly child-led approach is what makes this UK fostering agency so different, and so effective.
+Their willingness to embrace a truly child-led approach makes this UK fostering agency unique and effective.

 Thank you.
 We see you, and we value you, always.

-We also want to thank the CYP Now Awards organisers and judges for highlighting our work, and for curating an event filled with incredible projects.
-Throughout the evening, we connected with people tackling urgent issues across the sector; from supporting young people in court, to reducing youth violence, to using comics as tools for expression.
+We also want to thank the CYP Now Awards organisers and judges for highlighting our work.
+They curated an event filled with incredible projects.
+Throughout the evening, we connected with people tackling urgent issues across the sector.
+These included supporting young people in court, reducing youth violence, and using comics as tools for expression.

 It reminded us that we’re not alone.
 We’re part of a national community working to improve life for children in and outside of care.

 This nomination is more than a milestone.
 It’s validation that ethical, innovative fostering is possible.
-It helps us attract carers who want to make a real difference, and it shows that when you put children’s voices first, everyone benefits.
+It helps us attract carers who want to make a real difference.
+It shows that when you put children’s voices first, everyone benefits.

 To every supporter, carer, child, and team member: thank you.
 You’ve helped build something truly special.